heistp/irtt/README.md

 _Concrete tasks that just need doing..._

-- Server refactoring:
-  - Put tsent, trecvd, srcIP, dstIP and raddr into packet
 - Move server communication into sconn
 - Add `-concurrent` flag to server for one goroutine per client conn
 - Add a `-gc` flag to server: `off`, `on` and `idle`
 - Check or replace session cleanup mechanism